-The EGR valve is fitted within the exhaust system and allows some of the gases produced during the combustion process to be re-burnt within the combustion chamber for a second and more effective time.
-This occurs when the correct engine operating conditions are met and in turn, serves to reduce harmful emissions.
+The EGR valve in your Toyota is fitted within the exhaust system and allows some of the gases produced during the combustion process to be re-burnt within the combustion chamber for a second and more effective time.
+This occurs when the correct engine operating conditions are met and, in turn, serves to reduce harmful emissions.

 What does an EGR valve do?

 The process of recirculating precise quantities of exhaust gases back into the combustion chamber has a number of advantages.
-In petrol engines, it helps to lower combustion temperatures and reduces the chance of spontaneous combustion, also known as ‘knock’.
-This, in turn, allows the engine control unit (ECU) to dilute the air/fuel mixture and reduce petrol consumption.
+In petrol engines, it helps to lower combustion temperatures and reduces the chance of spontaneous combustion, also known as knock.
+This allows the engine control unit (ECU) to dilute the air/fuel mixture and reduce petrol consumption.

 Does the work of the EGR valve relate to the function of the particulate filter in diesel engines?

 Yes, but indirectly.
-The neutralising of nitrous oxide soot within the combustion chamber reduces the quantity of this material heading into the diesel particulate filter (DPF) installed further down the exhaust system.
+The neutralising of NOx soot within the combustion chamber reduces the quantity of this material heading into the diesel particulate filter (DPF) installed further down the exhaust system.
 This increases the time period between regeneration procedures and the service life of the DPF itself.